LetrixZ/faccina/README.md

 ## Configuration

-The configuration will be read from `./config.toml` by default.
+The configuration will be read from `./config.toml`.

 ### Site